-Extending this example to larger degree relationships, this human system is connected to an ecological system, 755 which invariably has a direct correlation to human health.
+Extending this example to larger degree relationships, this human system is connected to an ecological system,^[756] which invariably has a direct correlation to human health.
 For instance, poor industrial methods existing within this ecological system can introduce, for example, pollution into the air, causing conditions that might set the stage for lung problems or other detriments to human health.

-Of course, system relationships to human health are not only "physical" in the traditional sense of the term, they are also psychologically and sociologically causal.
+Of course, system relationships to human health are not only physical in the traditional sense of the term, they are also psychologically and sociologically causal.
 Science has come to better understand how human learning and behavioral propensities are generated through both genetic and environmental influences, invariably engaging a larger systems context.
-For example, as noted in prior essays, addiction problems, such as with drugs or alcohol, can often be found linked to early life stress and emotional loss.
-756 In truth, the very basis for understanding public health is of a systems recognition, without exception.
+For example, as noted in prior essays, addiction problems, such as with drugs or alcohol, can often be found linked to early life stress and emotional loss.^[757] In truth, the very basis for understanding public health is of a systems recognition, without exception.

-Now, binding all systems are what could be termed "generalized governing principles".
-In scientific terms, a "generalized" principle or theory is a foundational characteristic or assumption that
+Now, binding all systems are what could be termed generalized governing principles.
+In scientific terms, a generalized principle or theory is a foundational characteristic or assumption that governs an entire system.

-754 Ludwig Von Bertalanffy, General System theory: Foundations, Development, Applications, New York: George Braziller, 1976, p.32 governs an entire system.
 A notable, ongoing quest of modern science has been the search for universally governing principles that apply to all known systems in the universe, as gestured in the prior quotation by Ludwig Von Bertalanffy.